Long COVID Recovery Stages

 • If I do it for several days in a row, does it cause me to decline?

-Recently I worked myself up to a 2.5 mile walk every morning.
+Once while in this phase I worked myself up to a 2.5 mile walk every morning, which was my daily walk before COVID.
 After five walks, I looked back at my symptom tracking and realized that I had been feeling bad for several days, starting two days after the first 2.5 mile walk.
 So I scaled my walk way back.
 I have to be very careful to not set a goal like “walk 2.5 miles.”
 It feels good to accomplish the goal, but PEM means my body does not build up stamina.
 Just because I walked 2.5 miles five days in a row does not mean my body can tolerate that long term.
 I suspect that’s why graded exercise therapy is so harmful.

 Once I get my body moving again, I feel a euphoria.
 I have to be very careful to just enjoy the euphoria, but stick with the plan.
 Otherwise I over exert myself and backslide.